ThalesGroup/cva6-softcore-contest/README.md

 #### Building Developer Docker Image

-The developer docker image can be built using the following command:
+The developer docker image can be built using the following command from the zephyr-docker folder:

 ```
 docker build -f Dockerfile --build-arg UID=$(id -u) --build-arg GID=$(id -g) -t zephyr-build:v1 .